davidmreed/ktema-org-zola/content/articles/2024-01-20-on-creating-automation-products/index.md

 I maintain that distinguishing between tools and products, or at least between tool-like and product-like solutions, is a useful thing to do.
 It's useful not because you can or should avoid building tools _per se_.
 It's useful because thinking about solutions in light of the "tool-like" and "product-like" qualities we've discussed here can _both_ ensure that what you're building is as good as it can be, and force you to think about the trade-offs you are making.

+<aside>

+Just because you _can_ build a product in BASIC doesn't mean you _should_.

+</aside>

 The distinction essentially never has to do with things like tech stack or even scale.
 (We haven't said a word about languages or containers or web infrastructure).
 You can build a tool in Rust and prove it's memory-safe and logically sound until the cows come home; it's still a tool.
 You can build a product in BASIC; it's still a product.
 The technical decisions _do_ make a difference in the life of your solution, but they're not _determinative_ of where it falls in any of these spectra.

-<aside>

-Just because you _can_ build a product in BASIC doesn't mean you _should_.

-</aside>

 The distinction has far more to do with how you frame what you are building.
 Are you going to the root of the business problem?
 Are you imagining the general problem of which this is a specific instance?
 Are you inviting, persuading, cajoling your stakeholders to reimagine how they could reach their goals?
 You're probably building a product.
 Are you reifying the way things are done by hand today in code?
 Is what you're building fragile to small changes in business process or stakeholder requests?
 Do you understand the _how_, but not the _why_, of what you're creating?
 You're likely building a tool.

 There's nothing wrong with building tools.
 Sometimes it's the right move: you can generate a lot of cost savings and business value, often at a relatively low upfront cost.
 But products are far more interesting.
 Building a tool comes with a more-or-less fixed ceiling on the value you can create.
 Products don't.
 Products are more rewarding for the people who create them, and they're often more rewarding for the business as a whole too.

-TODO: graph Show cost and value curves for products and tools
+---

 So that's my pitch.
 Build products.
 Build tools where you need to, to buy yourself back time to build products.
 Think deeply about business problems and what's most real about them.
 Create trust between stakeholders.
 Bring a practitioner mindset, but also bring a "why on Earth do we do this?" mindset.
 And if you don't have scope to do those things, go somewhere you will.